-These are talks I have given at academic conferences over the past several years.
+These are talks I have given at academic conferences and meetings over the past several years.

 “Family Separation and the Child Victim: Making Collective Memory in Real Time, Summer 2018,” American Studies Graduate Conference, University of Texas at Austin, April 5, 2019.